vaidashi/career-development-curriculum/module_four/README.md

 * A [30-day post-grad job search action plan](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md) to be submitted in their Module Four portfolio
 * Students will also be expected to share a summarized version of their professional story with their instructors during the portfolio review.
 This is a 1-2 minute sharing highlighting who they are, why they are in software, and what's next in their career
+* Complete a mock interview with your instructor and/or mentor during module 4
 * Prepare a lightning talk of their Turing story to present during the final week of the module